ECAST-TEC/Opensource-project-ideas/README.md

 - An app that provides an interactive map of the college campus, including locations of buildings, classrooms, and other facilities.

 Course Material Sharing

--An app that allows students to share and exchange course materials, such as textbooks, notes, and study guides.
+- An app that allows students to share and exchange course materials, such as textbooks, notes, and study guides.